blog76/outstatic_blogs/outstatic/content/ai-image-generators/midjourney-prompting-guide-2023-with-examples-tips-revealed.md

 ### **2\.
 Duotone:**

-For a sleek and sophisticated style, create a duotone painting of a wolf in the forest using black and green colours.
+For a sleek and sophisticated style, create a duotone painting of a wolf in the forest using black and green colors.

 ![](/images/midjourney-prompt-cheat-code-duotone-cwOD.png)![](/images/midjourney-prompt-cheat-code-duotone-2-g0ND.png)